project-oak/oak/docs/sdk.md

 # Oak SDK

-Project Oak provides a Rust SDK with helper functions to facilitate interactions with the Oak VM from Rust code compiled to WebAssembly.
+Project Oak provides a Rust SDK with helper functions to facilitate interactions with the Oak Runtime from Rust code compiled to WebAssembly.
 This provides idiomatic Rust abstractions over the lower level WebAssembly interface.

 This page gives a summary of the functionality available in this SDK; refer to the [generated documentation](https://project-oak.github.io/oak) for more